 Xuguang (Steve) Guo and John F. Burton, Jr. Social Security Bulletin; Vol. 72, No. 3 (2012): pp. 69-88.

 The determinants of applications for Social Security Disability Insurance (DI) were examined.
 The data were observations for each state (approximately 45 jurisdictions, depending on the year) for each year between 1981 and 1999.
 The study first reproduced findings of previous studies of the determinants of DI applications.
 The study then tested for the additional influence of changes in workers’ compensation benefits and eligibility rules on DI application rates.
 The findings indicate that the programs are interrelated.
 When benefits declined and eligibility rules tightened in workers’ compensation programs in many states in the 1990s, the DI application rates in those states increased.
 Download this article here.

 National Commission on State Workmen’s Compensation Laws: The National Commission on State Workmen’s Compensation Law submitted its report to the President and Congress in July 1972.
 Long out of print, The Report of the National Commission on State Workmen’s Compensation Laws can be downloaded here.
-Articles in the 1972 National Commission by John Burton, Chairman of the Commission, and John Barth, Executive Director of the Commission, were contained in the July/August 2004 issue of The Workers’ Compensation Policy Review.
+Articles in the 1972 National Commission by John Burton, Chairman of the Commission, and Peter Barth, Executive Director of the Commission, were contained in the July/August 2004 issue of The Workers’ Compensation Policy Review.
 Click here for a copy.